Tkachov/Overstrike/Overstrike/README.txt

 with Ctrl and Shift.
 Changing checkbox for one of the selected mods changes it for all other selected mods, allowing you to quickly enable or disable multiple mods at once.

+.modular mods can be customized.
+Right click such mod and press "Edit modules..." to open a window that allows to choose from options mod's author have provided.

 You can delete mods using Delete key.
 This deletes them from your 'Mods Library/' folder.
 If mod you have selected is in archive, that